 - An initial screening from an Air Force Recruiting Service Chaplain Recruiter

-- A pastoral ministerial leadership experience skills set résumé
+- A religious leadership experience skills set résumé

-- Official academic transcripts from your educational institution
+- Official academic transcripts from your educational institutions

 - A Department of Defense physical at the nearest Military Entrance Processing Station (MEPS)